-- Only a limited number of cruises are now expected to be available prior to July 1.
+- Only a limited number of cruises to be available prior to July 1.

-- US-based cruises beginning in July are expected mostly to be limited to vaccinated persons and to be cruises without port stops.
+- US-based cruises beginning in July to be mostly limited to vaccinated persons.

-- Cruise duration will be restricted to 7 days or fewer.
+- Cruise duration to be restricted to 7 days or fewer.

 Travelers or business travelers should only use prearranged, solo (e.g., alone or only with existing traveling companions) transportation and consider arranging for a larger vehicle to facilitate social distancing from the driver; use touchless payment when available, and handle luggage personally.
 Mask use is indicated in high-transmission destinations.
 In lodging establishments, avoid contact with any valets at the entrance, book rooms on low floors and use the stairs, clean all high-touch surfaces in the room, minimize housekeeping visits during the stay (leave the room before arrival of housekeeping personnel), and avoid the gym.
 For food service, preferentially use contactless room service if available and completely avoid self-service buffets.

 In the Workplace